jfroelich/rss-reader/docs/ops/create-entry.md

 ### TODOS
 * if I plan to have validation also occur in `entry_sanitize`, then I think what should happen here is that I pass a `validate` flag (boolean, set to false) along to `entry_sanitize` to avoid revalidation because it could end up being a heavier operation, basically I am undecided about where validation should occur, and if I end up doing validation in multiple places I am concerned about redundant validation
 * is it correct to have `create_entry` be concerned with state initialization of the entry object, or should it be a responsibility of something earlier in the pipeline?
-I revised `update_entry` so that it does no property modification, because I don't like the idea of implicit modification, and was trying to be more transparent.
+I revised `write_entry` so that it does no property modification, because I don't like the idea of implicit modification, and was trying to be more transparent.
 That required all callers to set dateUpdated and increased inconvenience, but it was overall good.
 Should I apply the same idea here?
-* Maybe decouple from `update_entry`?
+* Maybe decouple from `write_entry`?